SPMIC-UoN/xtract/README.md

 Saad Jbabdi, Kathryn Bryant, Shaun Warrington, Marina Charquero-Ballester, Gwenaelle Douaud

-The XTRACT viewer helper script was written by Shaun Warrington
+The XTRACT viewer helper script was written by Shaun Warrington The XTRACT stats helper script was written by Shaun Warrington

 ---------------------------------------------------------------------